 The Best Kumano Kodo Accommodation Options (My Recommendations)

-One of the most distinctive features of the Kumano Kodo track is the accommodation.
-There aren’t any fancy hotels or resorts, but there are stunning traditional family-run guesthouses.
+There aren’t any fancy hotels or resorts, but instead, there are cute traditional family-run guesthouses.
 They offer warm and authentic hospitality, and a chance to immerse yourself in the local lifestyle, and best of all INCREDIBLE FOOD.

 1️⃣Organic Hotel Kiri-no-Sato